 A. Text is compatible with assistive technology.
-Pass Additional Information: 10/10 pages pass.
-Google Chrome.
-Checked chapters 1-10.
-All pages' text were resizable.
-B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, Pass media player, or reader) that offers this functionality).
-Additional Information: 10/10 pages pass.
-Google Chrome and Care your Eyes add-on for Google Chrome.
-Checked chapters 1-10.
-All text was responsive to color-changing "night mode".
+Pass Additional Information: Chapter 2 (Overview: The Writing Process) was evaluated.
+All of the text was able to zoom in and out without needing to horizontally scroll through the page.
+B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
+Pass Additional Information: Chapter 2 (Overview: The Writing Process) was evaluated.
+All of the text was able to adjust font and colors.
+The background and the text for all of chapter 2 adjusted to night mode.